Skip to main content

 Match the noise to the fan

 Chirp, squeal, or rhythmic tick that gets louder when the freezer door is open.
 That’s the evaporator fan.
-On most units the door switch keeps that fan spinning while the door is open, so a noise that vanishes the second you close the freezer points straight to it.
-The usual cause is frost built up around the blade, or a worn motor bearing.
+On most units the door switch keeps that fan spinning while the door is open, so a noise that vanishes the second you close the freezer points straight there.
+The usual cause is frost packed around the blade or a worn motor bearing.

 Steady buzz or rattle from the bottom-back, same whether doors are open or shut.
 That’s the condenser fan or the area around the compressor.
-Dust, pet hair, and lint pack onto the coils and the blade.
-A wobbling or cracked blade rattles against its shroud.
+Dust, pet hair, and lint pack onto the coils and blade over time.

 Loud hum with a fridge that’s getting warm.
 Could be either fan failing, or the compressor laboring because the condenser fan stopped moving air.
-This combination earns a same-day call.
+Noise plus warming is worth a same-day call.

 Gurgling or occasional popping.
-That is usually refrigerant and normal expansion noise, not a fan.
+Usually refrigerant and normal expansion noise, not a fan.
 Leave it alone.

-Unplug the refrigerator before you touch anything.
-That is not optional.
+Unplug the refrigerator before you do anything.
+Not optional.

 1. Listen and locate.
 Open the freezer and listen.
-If the noise jumps, you’ve found the evaporator fan.
-If the sound stays at the bottom-back regardless, focus there.
+If the noise changes or jumps, the evaporator fan is the suspect.
+If the sound stays at the bottom-back regardless, the condenser area is more likely.

-For the full cooling picture, our refrigerator repair guide covers the symptoms a fan won’t explain, and our refrigeration repair service page lays out what a sealed-system call involves.
+For the full cooling picture, our refrigerator repair guide covers symptoms a fan won’t explain, and our refrigeration repair service page describes what a sealed-system call involves.

 Get it diagnosed

 ADRIUM Service Solutions has run appliance repair across the Tri-Valley since 2021.
-We diagnose the actual fan, show you the part cost, and send a written estimate before any work.
+We find the actual cause, show you the part and labor cost upfront, and only start work when you approve it.
 The $75 diagnostic is credited to the repair.

 CSLB #1136642 · EPA #1279674151528 · BEAR #50788 · BBB A+